Ginataang manok is a Filipino chicken dish cooked in coconut milk with ginger, chilies, green papaya, and watercress.

 Step 3: Add shrimp paste and coconut milk

-Scrape the bottom of the pan to loosen the browned bits (that’s the fond—all the good flavor from searing the chicken).
-Bring everything to a simmer.
+Scrape the bottom of the pan to loosen all the browned bits from the chicken.

 Step 4: Simmer the chicken